TatianaFokina/a11y-blog/src/en/articles/is-sepia-mode-essential/index.md

 Let's simulate the halation effect.
 The first screen shows how the text looks by default in the Pocket app.
 For you, it possibly doesn't look so bad, and it's not even extremely high contrast.

 The second picture shows how I see the same text in the same app.
 It's blurred and doubled simultaneously, so I can't properly read every line and word on the screen.
-Plus I have an eyestrain after reading too.
+Plus, I have an eyestrain after reading too.

 <figure class="article__image">
   <img